 This series of posts is to get our readers to start using statistics and data analysis while trading.
-This post tries to answer the basic question: “how do you analyse stock’s historical data and use it for strategy building?”
+This post tries to answer the basic question: “how do you analyze stock’s historical data and use it for strategy building?”
 In this post, we will focus on using Excel to do the analysis.
 In the subsequent post(s), We will go through the basic codes in R which you can use to try out the similar analysis in R.

 This is a time series data set with daily closing prices and volumes for Maruti.
 We’ll base our analysis on the closing prices for this stock.
 We’ll just touch upon the very basic statistical properties for the daily stock prices in this post, which would be followed by calculating beta and a simple moving average for this stock later.

-Mean: Mean is the average of a data set.
+Mean is the average of a data set.
 The average of the daily closing price for Maruti in 2013 was 1522.47.
 However, for the last day of the year, 31-Dec-2013, the closing price was 1763.9.
 In Excel, you can use the function to calculate the mean.

-Median: Median gives the middle value of the increasingly sorted data set.
+Median gives the middle value of the increasingly sorted data set.
 It is especially useful in circumstances when the dataset has a few values at the extreme ends.
 For example, the salary in a company might vary between Rs.
 2000 to Rs.
 1,00,00,000.
 The mean would be influenced by a few extreme situations and might get skewed negatively or positively.
 To avoid this, a median is used which gives the middle point of the distribution.
-In excel, you can calculate median for a given dataset using a function.
+In Excel, you can calculate median for a given dataset using a function.

-Range: Range simply gives the difference between the min and max values of the data set.
+Range simply gives the difference between the min and max values of the data set.
 Minimum and maximum values for Maruti closing prices in 2013 are 1236.35 and 1809.65.
 However, it makes more sense to consider the intraday high and low as well to get the high and low for the stock in a year which gives us the range as 1126 to 1830.